kakaman/Myria-SPDY-Analysis/README.md

 Myria-SPDY-Analysis
 ===================

-Analysis of SPDY originally implemented in Perl, transferred to MyriaL
+A Dependency tree analysis of SPDY.

+Originally implemented in Perl, but I used Python to implement/instaniate the proper tables.
+The creation of the dependency trees will 'hopefully' be written in MyriaL.